Towards Information-Optimized Multi-Agent Path Finding: A Hybrid Framework with Reduced Inter-Agent Information Sharing: Methodology

 \paragraph{(S2) Rule-Based Collision Detection:} The collision detection module (S2) functions as a deterministic, rule-based system.
-It takes the set of all current agent trajectories \(\rho = \{\rho_1,\dots,\rho_n\}\) and their makespans \(\tau\) as input.
-For each timestep $t=\{0,1,...,T_{M}\}$ upto the maximum makespan ($T_M$), the module systematically scans for two primary types of conflicts: vertex conflicts (where \(v^k_t = v^\ell_t\) for \(k \neq \ell\)) and edge conflicts (where \((v^k_t,v^k_{t+1})=(v^\ell_{t+1},v^\ell_t)\) for \(k \neq \ell\)).
-Upon detecting a conflict, characterized as \(c=(t,v,A_c)\) where $A_c$ is the set of agents involved, S2 reports this conflict $c$ to the S3 control module for resolution.
+It takes the set of all current agent trajectories \(\rho = \{\rho_1,\dots,\rho_n\}\) as input.
+For each timestep $t=\{0,1,...,T_{M}\}$, where $T_M$ is maximum makespan, the module systematically scans for vertex and edge conflicts, and reports these to the S3 control module for resolution.
 The detection process for all conflicts is computationally efficient, with a time complexity of \(O\bigl(\sum_k|\rho_k|\bigr)\) per cycle, linear in the sum of all agent path lengths.